Dynamic cascading style sheets

 Cascading Style Sheets

 Cascading Style Sheets (CSS) is a style sheet language used to describe the presentation semantics (the look and formatting) of a document written in a markup language [Wikipedia].
-It the result of past efforts by the Internet community to separate design from content.
+It is the result of past efforts by the Internet community to separate design from content.
 They come in three flavors: internal, external, and inline.

 Internal CSS are inserted in the <head> section of the HTML page as in this exemple.